-Ursule is a Master's student on the Basic and Translational Neuroscience MPhil course, co-supervised by Amy Milton and Emma Cahill.
-Her project focuses on investigating the molecular correlates of the destabilisation of instrumental memories.
+Ursule was a Master's student on the Basic and Translational Neuroscience MPhil course, co-supervised by Amy Milton and Emma Cahill.
+Her project focused on investigating the molecular correlates of the destabilisation of instrumental memories.

 Senior Postdoctoral Research Associate, January 2014 - September 2018

 Emma joined the lab as a Postdoctoral Research Associate in January 2014, and was subsequently awarded a BBSRC Anniversary Future Leaders Fellowship to develop her independent research.
 She has contributed to a number of projects in the lab, ranging from the neural basis of habit memory reconsolidation to characterising the neurochemical mechanisms underlying retrieval-extinction.
 Her most recent research is a collaboration with Boehringer Ingelheim and aims to dissociate measures of fear and anxiety in rodents.
 She is currently a Lecturer in the Department of Physiology, Development and Neuroscience at the University of Cambridge and a Fellow of Murray Edwards College, Cambridge.

 Omar was a PhD student co-supervised by Amy Milton and Anthony Dickinson.
 His thesis combined computational approaches with human and rodent experiments to develop a model of instrumental conditioning, and resulted in publications in QJEP and Learning & Motivation.
 He is currently a Postdoctoral Scholar at Caltech.

 GEORGE H VOUSDEN